kieraneglin/Thumper-Blocks/README.md

 - Attach the latch with 1x M3x12mm SHCS
   - NOTE: the latch should be able to move freely but not be loose
   - NOTE: seriously, use a 12mm machine screw.
 Using a 6 or 8 will result in the latch breaking its mount
-- Push 1x M3x8mm SHCS through the hole beside the M4 nut and attach an M3 T-nut on the other side
+- Push 1x M3x8mm SHCS through the hole beside the M4 nut and loosely attach an M3 T-nut on the other side
 - For every 3rd block, insert 1x MR85ZZ bearing into the side hole near where the driven extruder gear will sit
 - Optionally insert filament tag